 ‘It’s not enough, Terry.
 We need to get our message out.’ he said.

 Terry grimaced at Mike’s immature enthusiasm.
 It was a warm evening and they sat on the porch, keeping the conversation neutral until Jenny put Rachel to bed and they were free to discuss things.

 ‘Do you remember Waco, Mike?’ he said.

 Mike swallowed and nodded.
 He had been in awe of Terry’s pilgrimage and his righteous anger at government intrusion into people’s lives.
 They condoned the tide of Muslim immigration and paid lip service to the sanctity of the unborn to such a degree it had prompted a response from the men of the White Rabbit Militia to stop talking and act.
 Mike resented the slow pace of their work, but Terry was so certain it killed his doubts.

 ‘We’ve shown our hand.
 It’s now up to others whether they heed the call to action.’

-Mike had built the bombs for both targets, being a savant with things which made him useful, if not indispensable to the others.
-Pete had been in the Marines until he got kicked out, Chris ran the website and social media feeds, but it was Terry who was the cool, calm centre of the group.
+Mike had built the bombs for both targets.
+Pete had been in the Marines until he got kicked out, Chris ran the website and social media feeds, but it was Terry who was the calm centre of the group.
 Mike wondered if Terry’s aloofness was a test of his character, but washed his anxious, frightened thoughts down with a deep pull on the bottle of beer before he wiped his mouth with the back of his hand.

 ‘OK, I get it.’ he said.